County Londonderry: Settlements

+Demography

+It is one of four counties in Northern Ireland which currently has a majority of the population from a Catholic community background, according to the 2021 census.
+At the time of the 2021 census there were 252,231 residents of County Londonderry.
+Of these: 61.3% were from a Catholic background, 32.5% were from a Protestant and Other Christian (including Christian related), 0.9% were from other religions, and 5.3% had no religious background.

 Administration

 The county was administered by Londonderry County Council from 1899 until the abolition of county councils in Northern Ireland in 1973.
 They were replaced by district councils.
 These councils were: Londonderry City Council (renamed Derry City Council in 1984), Limavady Borough Council, and Magherafelt District Council, most of Coleraine Borough Council, and part of Cookstown District Council.
 After a reduction in the number of councils in Northern Ireland in 2011, County Londonderry is divided into three cross-county councils: Causeway Coast and Glens, Derry and Strabane, and Mid-Ulster District.

 Transport

-Translink provides a Northern Ireland Railways service in the county, linking Londonderry railway station to Coleraine railway station (with a branch to Portrush on the Coleraine–Portrush railway line) and onwards into County Antrim to Belfast Lanyon Place and Belfast Great Victoria Street on the Belfast-Derry railway line.
+Translink provides a Northern Ireland Railways service in the county, linking Derry~Londonderry railway station to Coleraine railway station (with a branch to Portrush on the Coleraine–Portrush railway line) and onwards into County Antrim to Belfast Lanyon Place and Belfast Grand Central on the Belfast-Derry railway line.

 There is also the Foyle Valley Railway, a museum in Derry with some rolling stock from both the County Donegal Railway and the Londonderry and Lough Swilly Railway, and is located on the site of the former Londonderry Foyle Road railway station.
 The Londonderry and Lough Swilly Railway continued as a private bus company based in the city but operating predominantly in County Donegal until it closed in 2014.
 Bus services are now provided by Ulsterbus.